ampovincentray-stack/CCM101-vrampo/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 ### Recommended Platform: AWS

-AWS is a suitable choice for the global e-commerce company because it provides scalable computing, storage, networking, databases, and content delivery services.
-The company can distribute applications across multiple locations and use scalable services to respond to changes in customer demand.
-This makes AWS appropriate for a large online shopping platform requiring highly available infrastructure.
+As AWS offers elastic computing, storage, networking, database and content delivery services, it is the most viable option for the e-commerce organization.
+It allows businesses to deploy applications in different geographic locations and to apply elastic services that will help the organization in responding to the changes in customer demands.
+Therefore, AWS is the right solution for an e-commerce business of this size, which requires highly available infrastructure.

 ### Recommended Services